Last updated on 2026-01-10

 Program overview

 Comparative Cultural Studies invites students to explore cultural expressions as significant ways to make meaning of our world.
-This program emphasizes critical comparative analysis of culture from a global perspective, helping students understand the relationships between themselves and others around the world.
+This program emphasizes critical comparative analysis of culture from a global perspective, allowing students to understand the relationships between themselves and others around the world.
 It is an interdisciplinary program that draws from various fields, including literary studies, languages, cultural studies, media and film studies, art history, and music studies.
-The focus on international and comparative aspects allows students to learn about cultures and arts across different time periods and geographic regions.
+The focus on international and comparative aspects enables students to learn about cultures and arts across different time periods and geographic regions.

 Program structure